 You’re thinking about applying to Georgetown, and you’re curious about your chances of admission.
 Well, we’re here to help!
 Of course, there are a lot of factors in the admissions process, and it’s impossible to accurately predict whether you’ll be admitted or not.
 However, the most important factors in the admissions game are your GPA and test scores.
 So, using those as a measure, we can give you decent estimate of your chances.

 With an acceptance rate of 16.4%, admission to Georgetown is very competitive.
 Based on our analysis, to have a good chance of being admitted, you need to be at the very top of your class, and have an SAT score of close to 1500, or an ACT score of around 34.

 Not quite there?
-You still have a chance of getting in, but it’s in the single digits.
+You still have a chance improving and getting in, by taking our ACT prep course, but it’s in the single digits.
 Let’s take a closer look at Georgetown’s admission statistics.

 Georgetown Admissions Statistics